An Overview of Latin American Healthcare Systems

 In places like Argentina, foreign nationals can receive emergency treatment for free.
 However, expats might still want to secure private health insurance in case complex conditions arise or to have access to higher-quality private care.

-If you’re from a country where purchasing individual health insurance isn’t necessary, such as the UK, then the task of securing a private health insurance plan might seem daunting and confusing.
+If you’re from a country where purchasing individual health insurance isn’t necessary, then the task of securing a private health insurance plan might seem daunting and confusing.
 The types of insurance coverage that you can expect from a personal health insurance policy include:

-- Inpatient coverage – This type of coverage, which is also known as hospital insurance coverage, will cover your hospital bills.
+- Inpatient coverage – This type of coverage, which is also known as hospital insurance coverage, will cover your hospital bills if you need to be admitted overnight.
 Health insurance plans usually offer inpatient coverage as a bare minimum.

-- Outpatient coverage – This benefit offers coverage for medical treatment that doesn’t involve hospitalization or an overnight stay, such as General Practitioner (GP) visits.
+- Outpatient coverage – This benefit offers coverage for medical treatment that doesn’t involve hospitalization or an overnight stay, such as GP visits.

 - Maternity coverage – This benefit can be added to an insurance plan for those who are planning to conceive a child.
 This type of insurance covers prenatal and delivery costs, along with postnatal emergency care in some cases.
 It’s worth noting that maternity coverage has a waiting period of anywhere between 10 to 24 months, so you should secure it prior to getting pregnant.

 - Vision and dental coverage – These two add-ons are popular since they help cover optical and dental expenses.